TIBCOSoftware/snappydata/docs/install.md

 The SnappyData Community Edition is Apache 2.0 licensed.
 It is a free, open-source version of the product that can be downloaded by anyone.
 The Enterprise Edition includes several additional capabilities that are closed source and only available as part of a licensed subscription.

-For more information on the capabilities of the Community and Enterprise editions see [Community Edition (Open Source)/Enterprise Edition Components](additional_files/open_source_components.md).

 <a id= download> </a>
 <heading2> Download SnappyData Community Edition</heading2>